Bigelow Aerospace: Genesis II

 On 28 June 2007, Genesis II launched on another Dnepr (a converted SS-18 ICBM) from Dombarovsky Cosmodrome in Orenburg Oblast, Russia.
 Launched at 08:02 PDT, Genesis II was inserted into orbit at 08:16 PDT at an inclination of 64.0°.

-Although Genesis I and Genesis II are identical in size and similar in appearance there are several notable differences.
-Firstly, Genesis I contains 13 video cameras whereas Genesis II contains 22.
-Secondly, Genesis II includes a suite of additional sensors and avionics that are not present in Genesis I.
+Although Genesis I and Genesis II were identical in size and similar in appearance there were several notable differences.
+Genesis I contained 13 video cameras whereas Genesis II contained 22.
+Genesis II also included a suite of additional sensors and avionics not present in Genesis I.